 For more information about remote login using X Window System, refer to your X server documentation, or contact your X server vendor or system administrator.
 Depending on the X server software that you are using, you may have to complete the tasks in a different order.

 Checking Server Hardware and Memory Configuration

 Use this procedure to gather information about your server configuration.

-1. To determine physical RAM size on the server:
+1. Use the following command to determine physical RAM size on the server: